CTalvio/Ultrachromic/README.md

 ![image](https://user-images.githubusercontent.com/4365015/127781073-c2a2a1f1-4c60-4c57-afa9-13a4775489bb.png)

 Additional eye candy.
 Make items glow on hover, make some UI elements glassy see-through.
+Pan animation animates the backdrop with a slow pan.
 The last one is hacky way to turn the cover art into a backdrop on mobile, as it was removed in 10.7.0.

 ```css
 @import url('https://cdn.jsdelivr.net/gh/CTalvio/Ultrachromic/effects/hoverglow.css');